-509. Keep your name current with newsletters.
+Keep your name current with newsletters.
 Newsletters can be sent via mail, fax, or e-mail.
 The best are filled with quick, fast, interesting tips that clients can use in business today.
 This sort of newsletter is more apt to be copied and passed around (which is exactly what you hope will happen).

-64 1001 Ways to Make More Money as a Speaker, Consultant, or Trainer 510.
-Your newsletter must include your name, a brief mention of your topics, and how to reach you.
-511. Electronic newsletters (newsletters sent out via e-mail) are almost free to send, immediate, and so easy a child can send them.
-Maintaining your list can be a hassle, unless you use a listserv, which does cost a small fee.
-512 .
-Include in your newsletter things like: • Interesting news; useful, practical tips; announce- ments; and specials. • Ask a question and combine the most interesting responses into one lengthy message. • Polls of the most useful books your readership thinks have helped them, and poll results. • Survey results, which you can gather via your newsletter.
+- Your newsletter must include your name, a brief mention of your topics, and how to reach you. - 511.
+Electronic newsletters (newsletters sent out via e-mail) are almost free to send, immediate, and so easy a child can send them.
+Maintaining your list can be a hassle, unless you use a listsery, which does cost a small fee. - 512.
+Include in your newsletter things like: - Interesting news; useful, practical tips; announcements; and specials. - Ask a question and combine the most interesting responses into one lengthy message. - Polls of the most useful books your readership thinks have helped them, and poll results. - Survey results, which you can gather via your newsletter.